royashbrook/royashbrook.github.io/_posts/2022-06-14-Migrating-a-dotnet-CLI-app-to-Blazor-WASM.md

 ---
 layout: post
 published: true
-title: Migrating a dotnetcore CLI app to Blazor/WASM
+title: Migrating a dotnet CLI app to Blazor/WASM
 date: '2022-06-14'
 ---

 I have an old app written in dotnetcore that i'd like to turn into a static app to run on the web.
 Seems like a decent candidate for blazor/wasm.
 Here's the steps I went through to do it!

 ## A template?